 The friends of Finbar Saunders on here do get their knickers in a twist sometimes about lyrics and occasionally can't contain themselves and release a little Fnarr Fnarr.
 Oh is that the dog and bone ringing?
 I must go.

-Looks like Theresa Matthews has lost her 45 even though she had stuck her name on the label, first from right.
+Looks like Theresa Matthews has lost her 45 even though she had stuck her name on the label (second from right).
 Theresa reminds me of a few embarrassing names; Teresa Green, Patty O'dores and a lady who i used to work with, Hazel Nutt. ;-)

 Ha!
 Thanks for that.
 I am convinced that my comment is right on the lyric she speaks - listen to it and it clearly sounds like "on the bone" (please don't ask me to explain what that means).
 It was a very specific slang expression that was at its peak back in 71 - and JK knew it and very cleverly exploited its meaning, undoubtedly aimed at a very specific audience (leaving many others to just assume that 'phone' was the word used).
 The lyric may state "phone" - but that's almost certainly NOT what it was meant to sound like! ha ha.

 Hmm, I could have sworn that this record was in fact banned or restricted in some way by the BBC.
 Interestingly the line that seems to have cause the stir (" . . . and he looks me in the eye when he shoots") seems fairly innocuous to me.
 That wasn't the line that made us laugh at school - it was the line "He's always on the bone" - of course it could have been a misheard lyric (for 'bone' read 'phone').
 Either way I think that JK knew exactly what he was saying and it all fitted in perfectly with the popular 'Skinhead' books which were all the rage with young people at that time.
 Am I going bonkers though?
 I really didn't think this record was played on TOTP or on Pick of The Pops.
 What a great chart week that was by the way . . . .